DhruvTomar30/Git-Demo/README.md

 # Git-Demo
-This is a practice Repo for Git
+This is a practice Repo for Git.